ShadowwLol/Psswd/README.md

 ## Compiling:
 * `./Setup`
-* *copy Setup keys, ivs and aads into their respective variables in src/psswd.c main() function*
+* *copy generated keys, ivs and aads into their respective variables in src/psswd.c main() function*
 * `make all`